Give that canned cranberry sauce the boot. Orange cranberry sauce has a wonderful balance of tart and sweet. Plus, it takes only minutes to make.

-And I thought green beans were far superior when they were salty and limp Del Monte, as opposed to the kind we picked fresh in the summer.
+And I thought green beans were far superior when they were French cut, salty and limp Del Monte, as opposed to the kind we picked fresh in the summer.

 But nowadays, it seems strange that there were so many shortcuts for food that is simple to make.
 It’s not difficult to whip up a batch of mashed potatoes straight from the tuber or to spend 15 minutes at the stove making cranberry sauce.

 Or pour it onto roasted sweet potatoes during their last five minutes of cooking.
-(It’s a tasty alternative to marshmallows, that other Thanksgiving curiosity.)
+It’s a tasty alternative to marshmallows, that other Thanksgiving curiosity.